 10 Under 10

-This year, we honored alums who graduated between 2010 and 2019 and are emerging leaders in their fields, making significant contributions to their communities by living out their calling.
+This year, we will be honoring alums who graduated between 2011 and 2020 and are emerging leaders in their fields, making significant contributions to their communities by living out their calling.
 Our awardees serve as outstanding young role models for our current and future students by showcasing the attributes of an NDA graduate.
+The event will take place virtually on Sunday, November 14th.

 Jenna (O'Connell) Sharma '13